Combining different types and amounts results in products of varying consistencies. Why create different textures?

 So now you know thickness doesn’t necessarily reflect quality nor performance.
 However, it is still an important feature for defining product category/function and affecting our overall experience with any product.

 This marks our series finale!
 Unsure of what textures best suit you?
-Talk to us via messenger on our website!
+That’s what we’re here for, so feel free to get in touch!